-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+• What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?

-This financial product invests at least 90% of its total net assets in securities that are constituents of the Index and the Index provider applies ESG ratings on all of the Index constituents.
-The Index is eliminating at least 20% of the least well-rated securities as against the standard Index universe.
+This financial product invests at least 90% of its total net assets in securities that are constituents of the Index and the Index provider applies ESG Ratings on all of the Index constituents.
+The Index is eliminating at least 20% of the least well-rated securities as against the standard index universe.
 It is, therefore, expected that this financial product's resulting ESG rating will be higher than the ESG rating of a financial product tracking a standard index.

-What is the policy to assess good governance practices of the investee companies?
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance. • What is the policy to assess good governance practices of the investee companies?

-Assessment of good governance practices of the investee companies are performed by the Index provider.
+Assessment of good governance practices of the investee companies are performed by the index provider.